Where to Stay in Berlin - A Local’s Neighborhood Guide

 5. Neukölln

-Pros: Buzzy bars and nightlife, unique mix of arty and immigrant communities, cheap (but good) eats, a very ‘real’ atmosphere, “bonus” historic quarter, next to the wonderful Tempelhof Park
+Pros: Good bars and nightlife; unique mix of arty and immigrant communities; cheap but good eats; a very ‘real’ atmosphere; next to the wonderful Tempelhof Park

 Hermannplatz square seen from Hermanstrasse.
 Photo: A.Savin, FAL, via Wikimedia Commons.
 Cropped